 The school, GCIHS, is from basic to SHS on the Afienya – Dodowa Road, the SHS at the same location.
 The SHS is called Hweremoase Community Campus.

-Although it was an eye opener to hear this revelation from no mean person than the man who is the chairperson of the National Development Planning Commission (NDPC) under the Nana Akufo-Addo government, the host surprisingly would not probe further on such sensitive and important national issue.
+Although it was an eye opener to hear this revelation from no mean person than the man who was the chairperson of the National Development Planning Commission (NDPC) under the Nana Akufo-Addo government, the host surprisingly would not probe further on such sensitive and important national issue.

 Prof. Adei’s revelation comes on the heels of several WASSCE and BECE leakages and arrests of WASSCE and BECE invigilators and collaborators.